 Viruses classified into the nine genera show distinct host ranges, insect vectors and genome organizations:

 Becurtovirus.
-This genus contains two recognised species, Beet curly top Iran virus, Exomis microphylla latent virus (Claverie et al., 2018) and Spinach curly top Arizona virus (Varsani et al., 2014).
+This genus includes two recognised species, Beet curly top Iran virus, Exomis microphylla latent virus (Claverie et al., 2018) and Spinach curly top Arizona virus (Varsani et al., 2014).
 Becurtoviruses are monopartite viruses infecting dicot plants and members of at least two species are transmitted by leafhoppers.
 Members are unusual in that instead of the TAATATTAC nonanucleotide found at the origin of virion strand replication (v-ori) in almost all other geminiviruses, they have a TAAGATTCC nonanucleotide.

 Capulavirus.
-This genus contains four species of viruses with monopartite genomes (Varsani et al., 2017), and members of one of them, Alfalfa leaf curl virus and Plantago lanceolata latent virus are transmitted by an aphid (Roumagnac et al., 2015).
-A unique feature of capulavirus genomes is a complex arrangement of possible movement protein-encoding ORFs located in a 5' direction from the coat protein gene.
+This genus includes four species of viruses, members of which have monopartite genomes (Varsani et al., 2017).
+Members of the species Alfalfa leaf curl virus and Plantago lanceolata latent virus are transmitted by an aphid (Roumagnac et al., 2015).
+A unique feature of capulavirus genomes is the complex arrangement of possible movement protein-encoding ORFs located in a 5′-direction from the coat protein gene.
 All known capulaviruses have a TAATATTAC nonanucleotide at the v-ori.

 Curtovirus.
-This genus contains three recognised species, including Beet curly top virus, whose members are economically important pathogens in North America and Iran (Chen and Gilbertson 2009) and have the widest host range of any geminivirus.
+This genus includes three recognised species, including Beet curly top virus, whose members are economically important pathogens in North America and Iran (Chen and Gilbertson 2009) and have the widest host range of any geminivirus.
 Members infect dicot plants and are transmitted by leafhoppers.

 Eragrovirus.
-This genus has only one recognised species, Eragrostis curvula streak virus, members of which gave monopartite genomes (Varsani et al., 2014).
+This genus includes the single species, Eragrostis curvula streak virus, members of which have monopartite genomes (Varsani et al., 2014b).
 All known isolates have been found infecting the monocot plant Eragrostis curvula (weeping love grass) in the Kwa-Zulu Natal region of South Africa (Varsani et al., 2009).
 Like the becurtoviruses, eragroviruses have a TAAGATTCC nonanucleotide sequence at the v-ori.